mukhtar-github/react-advanced/README.md

 #### /tutorial/5-useRef/setup/1-useRef-basics.js

 useRef works alot more like useState.
-However there's some difference.
+It preserves values in between the renders.
+However there're some differences.
+One of the difference with useState, is that useRef hook does not trigger re-render.
 We use useRef for targeting *DOM elements*, and inturn allows us to setup *uncontrolled inputs*.
-It preserves values in between the renders.

 ### useRef Corresponding Projects